 Then came along the Raspberry Pi, which was full of promise, attractively priced, with lots of dedicated programming from the Kodi community.
 For the money, it is incredible what can be done.
 However, I found everyday use sluggish and even with my basic video standards with many would cause it to skip and stutter.

 Anyone who has used Kodi will know that it comes in a huge number of flavors supporting a huge range of hardware.
 After the support issues of keeping the OS alive with Windows I knew this had to be moved out of the picture and came across a build called LibreELEC that supplied a basic Linux OS leaving all the power of the device to be dedicated to the main purpose of running Kodi.
-After a bit of research and LibreELEC’s supported platforms, I came across Hardkernel’s ODROID-C2 – RPi like in size and cost.
-With it I had a slick Kodi platform up and running in minutes and it just worked!
+After a bit of research and LibreELEC’s supported platforms, I came across Hardkernel’s ODROID-C2, which is like a Raspberry Pi in terms of size and cost.
+With it, I had a slick Kodi platform up and running in minutes and it just worked!
 So much so it sat as just a bare board on top of my set-top box in my lounge for ages.
 I almost forgot about it, sitting back playing movies.
 Installation is simple:

 - download the USB SD creator from the LibreELEC site,

 - download the appropriate image for your platform, and

 - write it out to, in my case, the eMMC module (8GB is fine) using the USB to eMMC Module Reader